Harsh7637/todo-list-api-springboot/Readme.md

 ⚠️ **Data persistence**: Since we're using H2's in-memory database, all your data will be lost when you restart the application.
 This is perfect for development and testing.

 ⚠️ **Token expiration**: JWT tokens expire after 24 hours.
 You'll need to login again to get a fresh token.

+⚠️ **Token-only authentication**: Both registration and login endpoints return **only a JWT token**.
+No user details are returned in the response for security reasons.

 ⚠️ **Security**: This setup is great for development.
 For production, you'd want to use a real database like PostgreSQL and stronger JWT secrets.